-With that said, here’s a short version of what’s at the other end of that link in the first paragraph, with some bonus information: I’m a published journalist of 25 years (Andrew W.K. allegedly told my sister that I was “a good writer” recently).
-I have had a web site of some sort for 20 years, to my occasional detriment.
+With that said, here’s a short version of what’s at the other end of those links in the first paragraph, with some bonus information: I’m a published journalist of 25 years (Andrew W.K. allegedly told my sister that I was “a good writer” recently).
+I have had a web site of some sort for over 20 years, to my occasional detriment.
 I founded one of the earliest video game fan conventions, Electronicon, which happened back in 1997.
 Since people are going to ask, though it was a very long time ago, I was an alt.model for from 1990-1995 (before they were called that) and the painting in my attic still comes back to haunt me sometimes.
 The late, Pulitzer Prize-winning film critic Roger Ebert, well-meaningly but misguidedly called me an asshole in all caps once (and though I admired his willingness to stick up for his people, he could’ve used a fact-checker on that one).
 I’ve also allegedly hung out with Lou Reed & John Cale while they were dressed as Batman & Robin, which most people, myself included, are reasonably sure is a hoax, but Lou’s hair did look a lot like that in ’79, and John still hasn’t responded to my call to confirm it wasn’t them, so hope remains, for the folks who want to believe.

 Yeah, I get around.